stencila/dockta/tests/fixtures/multi-lang-for-nix/README.md

 A test fixture using multiple languages.
-Currently just R and Python, but we'll add other `script.*` files for other languages as they are supported.
+We'll add other `script.*` files for other languages as they are supported.